agasigabrielyan/input.withstars/README.md

 # input.withstars
-Component outputs feedback form with stars
-Add component into your namespace in /local/components/yournamespace Add your namespace ID in .description.php
+Component outputs stars input, which could be added into your form easily Add component into your namespace in /local/components/yournamespace Add your namespace ID in .description.php